Connect with a certified trainer for free

 What causes Medial Collateral Ligament (MCL) Tears?

-Tears of the medial collateral ligament often occur due to getting hit on the outside of the knee, forcing it to overextend inwards.
+Tears of the medial collateral ligament (MCL) often occur due to getting hit on the outside of the knee, forcing it to overextend inward — a classic example of a valgus stress injury.

 MCL tears are common in these sports: